jonbobcar/docs/docs/semi-assembly/wiring/index.md

   ![](images/overview-down.JPG)
   ![](images/overview-up.JPG)

-24. Remove the motherboard cover by unscrewing any screws, lifting the top edge away from the board, and rotating it out from underneath the pneumatic tubing.
+24. Remove the motherboard cover by unscrewing the two M3x30mm screws, and removing the two plastic spacers.
+Lift the top edge away from the board and rotate it out from underneath the pneumatic tubing.
   ![](images/cover-remove-1.JPG)
   ![](images/cover-remove-2.JPG)
   ![](images/cover-remove-3.JPG)